winitzki/scall/tutorial/programming_dhall.md

 ### Converting from the least fixpoint to the greatest fixpoint

-A hylomorphism can be seen as a conversion from the greatest fixpoint to the least fixpoint of the same recursion scheme.
+A value of a greatest fixpoint type can be created from a given value of the corresponding least fixpoint type.
-Previous sections showed how to adapt hylomorphisms to the recursion-less programming style of System Fω as implemented by Dhall.

-The converse transformation (from the least fixpoint to the greatest fixpoint) can be implemented in Dhall directly, without changing the type signature.
 Creating a value of the type `GFix F` requires a value of some type `t` and a function of type `t → F t`.
 The least fixpoint type `LFix F` already has that function (`unfix`).
 So, we can implement a conversion function: